toledomauricio/toledomauricio/README.md

 ---

-#### 🎯 GOALS IN 2022:
+#### 🎯 GOALS IN 2023:

 - Build something new to test my skills & knowledge
-- Improve knowledge on Amazon Web Services
+- Improve knowledge on Design Systems
-- Improve knowledge on Design patterns
+- Improve knowledge on Java
 ---